mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Cargo and Weapons Critical Hit Severity table to determine what has been disabled or destroyed.
-For example, if the Referee randomly determines that the ship’s 100 medium missile bays have

-been hit and the Severity is 2, then D3 x 10% is rolled to determine the percentage of those weapons that are disabled.
+For example, if the Referee randomly determines that the ship's 100 medium missile bays have been hit and the Severity is 2, then D3 x 10% is rolled to determine the percentage of those weapons that are disabled.